"

 Sometimes when we produce language, words don’t come out exactly the way we intend.
 Because of this, we need a distinction between competence and performance.
 If you have linguistic competence in a language, then you have acquired the grammatical rules necessary to produce the language in question.
 If you have linguistic performance, the language you produced conforms to the rules of the grammar you are using.

 Most of the time, we have both competence and performance.
 But it is possible to have competence without performance.
 For example, if you are drunk or sleepy, you are more likely to misspeak.
 You still have the rules of grammar in your head, so you have competence.
-But you may have trouble accessing or implementing the grammar rules, so the end product of your language use does not conform to the rules of grammar in your head, so you do not have performance.
+But, in this case, you may have trouble accessing or implementing the grammar rules.
+When the end product of your language use does not conform to the rules of grammar in your head, you do not have performance.

 You can also have performance without competence.
 For example, say you memorize a sentence from a language you don’t speak.
 You can repeat it, perhaps even flawlessly, so you have linguistic performance.
-However, you do not have the grammatical rules in your mind necessary to construct that sentence from scratch — you are only repeating what you have memorized — so you don’t have competence in that language.
+However, you do not have the grammatical rules in your mind necessary to construct that sentence from scratch.
+When you are only repeating what you have memorized, you don’t have competence in that language.

-I-languages is also sometimes called Language (with a capital L) while e-language can be called language (with a small l).
+I-language is also sometimes called Language (with a capital L) while E-language can be called language (with a small l).

 It is sometimes useful to look at how language changes over time, which is called the diachronic study of language.
 Although historical linguistics can be very interesting indeed, our model of grammar needs to be a model of language at a particular time, which is called the synchronic study of language.
 Often, this means studying modern languages, but it can also mean studying a historical language at a particular period.

 Figure 2: A bicycle.
 Photo by LUM3N.
-Used under Pixabay Content License.
+Used under Pixabay Content Licence.

 Check yourself!